Gian-Dev2020/cmp5327-cplusplus-programming-for-games/README.md

 * Collect and switch between weapons :bomb:
 * Load game maps from the main menu :desert_island:
 * Collect as many coins as you can :moneybag:
+* Melee attack with physcial weapons like dagger :dagger:
+* Power-ups like healthpacks 🩹

 ## Dependencies
 * SDL library